Wiredcraft/test-fullstack/README.md

 #### Functionality

-* The frontend part should be a single page application rendered in the frontend and load data from a RESTful API \(not rendered from backend\).
+* The frontend part should be a single page application rendered in the frontend and load data from an API \(not rendered from backend\).
-* The API should follow typical RESTful API design pattern.
+* If RESTful APIs, they should follow typical RESTful API design pattern.
 * Provide proper unit test.

 #### Tech stack